jeffssss/jeffssss/README.md

 -->

-- 🔭 I’m currently working on MTDP
+- 🔭 I worked on MTDP before.
+Now I'm in gap year.
-- 🌱 I’m currently learning iOS、Java Web
+- 🌱 I’m currently learning iOS、Java Web、Game Design
 - 📫 How to reach me: happeoo00123@gmail.com
 <!-- - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...